Advocacy

 Family Caregiving

-The Diverse Elders Coalition is working to increase support for family caregivers, who are providing unpaid labor to ensure that their family members, friends, and neighbors can age with health and dignity.
-We’re also closing the competency gaps that prevent paid caregivers from providing the best care to elders from diverse backgrounds.
+The DEC is working to increase support for family caregivers, who are providing unpaid labor to ensure that their family members, friends, and neighbors can age with health and dignity.
+This includes advocating for comprehensive, universal paid family and medical leave for family caregivers caring for older adults

 Older Americans Act